cfdp/cfdp.dk/wp-content/plugins/adminimize/readme.txt

 = Compatibility with plugins for MetaBoxes in Write-area = You can add your own options, you must only check for css selectors.

+**Crafted by [Inpsyde](http://inpsyde.com) · Engineering the web since 2006.**

 == Installation ==
 = Requirements =
 * WordPress version 4.0 and later; tested only in last stable version.
 * PHP 5.2.4, newer PHP versions will work faster.
-Tested only from version 5.4.
+Tested only from version 5.6.

 Use the installer via back-end of your install or ...